 Next was the Grand Canyon – of course, it’s huge (there’s a clue in the name) although you can’t really comprehend the scale until you see how small a helicopter looks when flying through it; we arrived from the west, and hopped on a bus tour which took us to a couple of viewing spots, including one by the skywalk (which we didn’t bother with).

 Leaving Nevada, we crossed into Arizona and spent the night in Kingman, my first ever US motel experience, but certainly not the last on the trip; also the first (veggie) burger on the trip for tea (that’s dinner to most of the world), which, like the motel experience, also wasn’t the last.
 The car and bike looked pretty cool parked outside.

 I tried to get my Dad to do a piece to camera in the bar while we were waiting for our food; he didn’t really get the point of doing a video diary but he did oblige me, which was nice because he even used his posh teacher voice.
 He got a bit more used to me pointing the camera at him over the next few days, although he didn’t really have much choice (‘tolerated’ is probably a better expression than ‘got used to’ but, hey…).
-Gin and chocolate from Walgreen’s topped off the night as we sat outside the motel like a couple of old folk watching the lightening.
+Gin and chocolate from Walgreen’s topped off the night as we sat outside the motel like a couple of old folk watching the lightning.
 It didn’t really occur to me there would be rain in the desert…doh.
 While drinking gin I also met a woman who was fascinated by my British accent (many were, ‘it’s so cute’ etc. etc.), who described herself as a ‘local yokel’ when I asked if she was from around there.
 She must have thought being British made me posh.
 Guess again love.

 DAY 4, KINGMAN TO NEEDLES VIA CHLORIDE AND OATMAN, c.
 90 MILES